tsuika98/Protocol-Buffers/README.md

 # Protocol-Buffers
-Learning how protocol buffers work
+Simple example showcasing how protocol buffers can be used to define messages and used in a simple go app.

-compile proto files protoc --go_out=. *.proto
+compilation: src> protoc --go_out=. *.proto